-Once the baby is born nursery nurses support mothers with their newborn babies, including helping with feeding and general care.
+Once the baby is born nurses support mothers with their newborn babies, including help with feeding and general care.

-Generally after giving birth in Germany, mothers stay in hospitals for up to five days after the birth.
-Before going home you must collect a notification of birth (Geburtsmeldung) so that you can register your baby, a legal requirement.
+Generally, after having a baby in Germany, mothers stay in hospitals for up to five days after the birth.
+Before going home you must collect a notification of birth (Geburtsmeldung) so that you can register your baby in Germany, which is a legal requirement.
 You can collect this from the German Administration Office in the hospital.

-Also make sure that the car you are leaving in has a suitable child seat.
-Similar to the UK it is a legal requirement in Germany for cars carrying children to have one.
+Also, make sure that the car you are leaving it has a suitable child seat.
+Similar to the UK, it is a legal requirement in Germany for cars carrying children to have one.

 Most children will have nine check-ups (Vorsorgeuntersuchungen) with a doctor, up until the age of five.
 After this there is another check-up when they are 12 or 13 years old.
 The appointments are usually referred to as U1, U2, U3 etc. and are recorded in a yellow booklet, similar to the Mutterpass.